skreimeyer/NPDES-Report/report.md

 ## 3.5.1 ARDOT Enforcement, Inspection and Education<a name="3.5.1-ARDOT-Enforcement,-Inspection-and-Education"></a>
 ARDOT conducts inspections of its construction projects and maintenance facilities in accordance with existing regulations and ARDOT policy.
 Two stormwater related articles were published in the Department’s Arkansas Highways magazine in the May/June Magazine of 2018.
 The articles published in the Arkansas Highways Magazine are featured on the Stormwater section of the website for easier access.
 This publication is provided to all Department personnel and the public statewide.
 Several hundred stormwater education brochures were distributed during environmental education events as well as Arkansas Environmental Education Association events, the Arkansas State Fair, DrainSmArt and other community related activities throughout the year.
 The Department has added several stormwater-related educational brochures in English and Spanish on its website.
 The Department has also made stormwater educational material available at six public libraries in the Little Rock area.

+In 2018, no warning letters were sent to contractors on any ARDOT construction projects in Little Rock for failure of timely BMP replacement or repair.

 ## 3.5.2 Little Rock Enforcement, Inspection and Education<a name="3.5.2-Little-Rock-Enforcement,-Inspection-and-Education"></a>
 Enforcement